kmooney/microservice-tetris/PROTOCOLS.md

 It will either respond with a 200 OK or an error message, see `response` below.

+#### validate_shape

+##### POST

+When a shape is submitted, it is checked for whether it is currently in a valid position.
+If the position is valid, returns 200 OK, if not valid, returns HTTP 412 - Precondition failed (the precondition being that the shape is in a valid position on the board).

+###### Properties

+* game_id
+* shapedata

+#### place_shape

+##### POST

+When a shape is submitted, if it can be placed, the shapedata for the given gameboard will be updated to reflect that this shape has been placed.

+If the shape is placed, the http response will be 200 (OK), if it cannot be placed the response will be 412 - Precondition Failed (in this case, the precondition is that the shape is placeable)

+It could be possible for the client to independently track whether the shape can be placed and only call this function when it believes that the shape is placeable.

+###### Properties

+* game_id
+* shapedata

 ##### Callback

 It will send a `game_status` message as detailed below, with the